CONFERENCE PROGRAMS

 Assay Strategy for Meaningful Evaluation

-This year's Immunogenicity Summit brings the FDA together with leading industry and academic experts to discuss the development, application and validation of immunogenicity assays.
-Learn how to manage drug and target interference and tolerance, understand the impact of pre-existing antibodies and interpret the clinical significance of assay data.
-Novel modalities including cell and gene therapies are posing new challenges to the industry, all of which will be discussed in-depth at this meeting.
+This year's Immunogenicity Assessment and Clinical Relevance conference brings the FDA together with leading industry and academic experts to discuss the development, application, and validation of immunogenicity assays to support clinical development.
+Learn how to manage drug and target interference and tolerance, understand the impact of pre-existing antibodies, and interpret the clinical significance of assay data.
+As well as traditional biologics, the meeting will also address novel modalities such as cell and gene therapies, RNA therapies, bispecifics, T cell engagers, multispecifics, fusion proteins, peptides, and antibody-drug conjugates (ADCs).

 View Program